swipswaps/CSV-to-XLSX-Converter/README.md

-# CSV to XLSX Converter
+# Marketplace Data Editor

-A high-performance, browser-based CSV to XLSX converter with template mapping, multi-format editing, and advanced features.
-Convert, edit, and export your data in **XLSX, CSV, JSON, and SQL** formats - all in your browser with zero server uploads!
+A high-performance, browser-based data editor with template mapping, multi-format editing, Facebook preview, and advanced features.
+Map, edit, preview, and export your marketplace data in **XLSX, CSV, JSON, SQL, and Facebook** formats - all in your browser with zero server uploads!

 🌐 **Live Demo:** [https://swipswaps.github.io/CSV-to-XLSX-Converter/](https://swipswaps.github.io/CSV-to-XLSX-Converter/)